ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <summary> <b>Request new Additional IPv6 block</b> </summary>
 <blockquote>

-You can order your new addtional IPv6 block [here](https://feat-additional-ipv6-feature-manager.eu.dtci.ovhcloud.tools/container/#/dedicated/ip/agoraOrder/ipv6?catalogName=ip)
+You can order your new addtional IPv6 block <a href="https://feat-additional-ipv6-feature-manager.eu.dtci.ovhcloud.tools/container/#/dedicated/ip/agoraOrder/ipv6?catalogName=ip">here</a>

 All you have to do is follow the simple step-by-step instructions.
-At the end you need to select the right region to configure your new IPv6.
+At the end you need to select the right region to annonce your new Additional IPv6.

 <img src="/images/location.png" alt="location"/>
 <br/>